 This course examines the systems that support and hinder case work with vulnerable client populations; the unique problems, issues, and concerns of case work with various special needs groups.
 Information necessary to develop and implement effective, complex, and compounded service plans and how to effectively negotiate social service systems will also be explored.

-Prerequisite: HSP 112 with a minimum grade of C and HSP 103 with a minimum grade of C; or Instructor permission
+Prerequisite: HSP 100 with a minimum grade of C and HSP 103 with a minimum grade of C and HSP 112 with a minimum grade of C and HSP 113 with a minimum grade of C and HSP 117 with a minimum grade of C; or instructor permission.